 9. We sold things.

 I love this post that Shannon wrote at The Humbled Homemaker about how decluttering can help pay off debt.
-I also found this article from Bob at SeedTime to be good motivation, too, as he made over $2000 in one month just by decluttering!
+As further inspiration, this article from Bob at SeedTime was good motivation, too, as he made over $2000 in one month just by decluttering!

 I regularly scoured our home for books, DVDs, toys, clothes, and so on, and sold as much of it as I could.
 Oftentimes this was through consignment sales, Craigslist, or online book buyback sites such as BookScouter.